studyathome-internationally/hub/docs/courses/user-interface-design-patterns/README.md

 * Actions and commands
   * Representation and rendering of actions
   * Commands patterns
-    * display of actions
+    * Display of actions
-    * improvement of action selection
+    * Improvement of action selection
     * ...
 * Interaction with data lists
 * Information architecture